 Thanks for this recap.
 One last question – this year’s conference focused heavily on the importance of acceleration of our actions to fight the climate change.
 What kind of role can project like Green Penguin play in making this a reality?

-Hm, great question.
-As presented at COP27 and addressed already before, we as a society, governmental actors and enterprises, need to change our perspectives and behaviors to decrease negative impact on the environment.
-In that context, digital platform Green Penguin contributes to this goal by increasing awareness, leveling up the knowledge and enabling to change our habits, focusing on the kids first with our Green Penguin mobile app.
-By connecting energy and resource consumption data, with the user behavior data, we create engaging kids user experience and give them contextualized knowledge and activities to decrease energy and resource consumption.
-Mobile app for kids is the first digital solution in the Green Penguin digital platform, which will be followed by the development of digital applications for households, industry and businesses, as well as public institutions.
+Hm, that’s a great question.
+As presented at COP27 and already addressed earlier, we as a society, governmental actors and enterprises need to change our perspectives and behaviors to decrease the negative impact on the environment.
+In that context, the Green Penguin digital platform contributes to this goal by increasing awareness, leveling up the knowledge and enabling us to change our habits, focusing on the kids first with our Green Penguin mobile app in development.
+By connecting energy and resource consumption data with the user behavior data, we will create an engaging user experience for kids and give them contextualized knowledge and activities to decrease energy and resource consumption.
+A mobile app for kids will be the first digital solution in the Green Penguin digital platform, which will be followed by the development of digital applications for households, industry and businesses, as well as public institutions.

-The digital platform, covering and supporting all stakeholders in the urban environments, will enable to map end-user behaviors and share end-user insights with governments, energy and resource sector, to adapt current policies, create new innovations and change their operations to fit the end-user demands and needs.
+The digital platform, covering and supporting all stakeholders in the urban environments, will enable the mapping of end-user behaviors and sharing end-user insights with governments, energy and resource sector, all with an aim to adapt current policies, create new innovations and change their operations to fit the end-user demands and needs.